tpuschel/duality/vscode-ext/README.md

 LSP support requires an installation of the [Duality language server](https://duality-lang.org).

-The `duality` binary has to be in PATH.

 ## Known Issues

 The language is still in its very early stages; expect things to be buggy!